http4k/www/src/website/content/news/an_mcp_server_in_a_tweet/index.md

 {{< kotlin file="mcp_app.kt" >}}

 We've written a full tutorial to get you started: **[Build a Simple MCP App](https://www.http4k.org/tutorial/build_a_simple_mcp_app/)**.
+Want to see one running?
+Just add [this](https://demo.http4k.org/mcp-sdk/mcp) custom connector to Claude.
 And if you'd rather skip the reading and get straight to code, [Toolbox](https://toolbox.http4k.org) can generate a complete MCP Server or App project for you in about a minute - or even longer if you actually want to read the full list of http4k modules.

 ## Test MCP Like You Mean It